musesum/Tr3/README.md

         e: (x y z):(0...1=0)    // three named float values with range 0...1=0
         f: "yo"                 // a string value "yo"

     Tr3 automatically remaps scalar ranges, given the nodes b & c

         b: (0...1)      // range 0 to 1
         c: (0...127=1)  // range 0 to 127, with initial value of 1
-        b <-> c         // connect b and c and auto-remap values
+        b <-> c         // synchronize b and c and auto-remap values

     When the value of b is changed to 0.5, it activates C and remaps its value to 63.

-    A common case are sensors, which may a fixed range of values.
+    A common case are sensors, which have a fixed range of values.
     For example: a 3G (gravity) accelerometer  may have a range been -3.0...3.0,

         accelerometer: (x y z):(-3.0...3.0) -> model